nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

      Use case ends

-2.1  User requests to find tasks that are due today <br>
+2.1  User requests to find tasks due today <br>
-2.2  Unburden will search through the exisiting tasks and shows a list of tasks due today to the user <br>
+2.2  Unburden will search through the exisiting tasks and shows a list of tasks due today <br>

      Use case ends